Treatment for allergies

 The definition of allergy is a destructive, detrimental immune reaction by a body to an element, such as pollen, animal fur, food, dust, mold, funguses, human hair, etc., to which the body has become hypersensitive.
 An allergy refers to an abrupt hypertensive reaction with varied symptoms after contact with an allergen.
-Well, an allergen is an agent that’s harmful to an individual who is allergic to it.
+An allergen is an agent that’s harmful to an individual who is allergic to it.
 Allergens aren’t harmful to other individuals.
-They include pollens, dust mites, animal dander, and certain types of food.
+They include pollen, dust mites, animal dander, and certain types of food.
 People may suffer from allergies, including food allergies, allergic cough, nasal allergies, skin rash, and dust allergies.
-As such, allergy is a very individualized medical condition.
+As such, allergy is a very individual medical condition.
 That means the other person may not be what you are allergic to, and vice versa.
 Allergies are explained as immune system disorders and are also known as atopy.
 Allergies result from the hypersensitivity of one’s immune system to a particular thing.
 Some people’s immune systems overreact to things that are entirely harmless to others.
 These things, which cause allergies in them, are referred to as allergens.
 The body of an allergic person identifies allergens as harmful foreign substances and releases antibodies to combat them.
 Antibodies combined with these foreign substances or allergens can cause inflammation as part of the allergic reaction.
 This can cause the person just mild discomfort or can even be dangerous sometimes.

 Symptoms of allergy

 Symptoms of allergies could be hazardous if left untreated.
 There are even some complications of allergies that lead to death.
-Knowing your allergy symptoms will significantly help determine the kind of treatment you need.
+Knowing your allergy symptoms will significantly help determine the treatment you need.
 Listed below are common symptoms of allergy

 - Irritation and swelling were observed in the mouth area.
 Your lips and tongue might swell because they came in contact with wheat.
 This could make it hard for you to breathe or talk.